nxt-insurance/nxt_init/README.md

   one: "this is required",
   two: "has a default",
   three: nil,
-  four: "This is evaluated on initialize: 2019-02-04 18:10:56 +0100"
+  four: "This is evaluated on initialize: 2019-02-04 18:10:56 +0100 - means it will not be evaluated multiple times" }
-}
 ```

 The attribute reader are made private.
 If you need public accessors you have to add them yourself.
 That's all there is.
+Check out the specs for examples how we handle inheritance.

 ## Development